comicrelief/lambda-wrapper/docs/services/SQSService.md

 3. If the triggered lambda incurs an exception, this will be propagated upstream, effectively killing the execution of the calling lambda.

+4. Queue producer and consumer functions must not have custom deployed Lambda names.

 ### Local SQS mode

 Use this mode by setting `LAMBDA_WRAPPER_OFFLINE_SQS_MODE=local`.
 Messages will still be sent to an SQS queue, but using a locally simulated version instead of AWS.
 This allows you to test your service using a tool like Localstack.